Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/unstake-matic.md

 ---
-title: Unstake MATIC on ankr.com
+title: Unstake MATIC in Ankr Earn
 id: unstake-matic
 ---

 ## Overview

-To unstake your MATIC, simply choose the 'Unstake' option at any time on the [Ankr Earn](https://stakefi.ankr.com) platform.
+To unstake your MATIC, simply choose the 'Unstake' option at any time on the [Ankr Earn](https://stakefi.Ankr.com) platform.

 If you decide to unstake, it can take 3-4 days before you can claim your funds.
 Throughout this period, your MATIC will continue to **earn staking rewards**.

 :::info Before you start

-Ensure you have 10 ANKR fee to unstake plus a small (variable) ETH transaction fee approximately 0.0005 ETH.
+Ensure you have 10 Ankr fee to unstake plus a small (variable) ETH transaction fee approximately 0.0005 ETH.

 Unstaking MATIC tokens is a multi-step process involving sending several transactions to the MATIC smart-contracts deployed in Ethereum.

-Ankr Earn covers the gas fee cost and charges a small fee in Ankr.
+Ankr Earn covers the gas fee cost and charges a small fee in ANKR.

 MATIC tokens are transferred to your wallet automatically when the unstaking process completes.
 There is no additional cost for this.
 :::